IBMDataScience/SparkSummitDemo/README.md

 - Log-in to Data Science Experience
 - #### Create a project

 1. Click on the left hand side "hamburger" icon and then click on My Projects to see a list of your projects.
-You should only see a default project.
+If this is a new account, you should only see a default project.

  >  <img src="https://github.com/IBMDataScience/wow-lab-to-production/blob/master/images/my-projects.png?raw=true"/>